OLTP vs OLAP: 9 Critical Differences

 Table of Contents

-- Understanding the Applications of OLTP and OLAP
+- What are the Applications of OLTP and OLAP?

-- Understanding the Key Differences between OLTP and OLAP
+- What are the Key Differences between OLTP and OLAP?

-- Understanding the Challenges of OLTP and OLAP
+- What are the Challenges of OLTP and OLAP?

 - Understanding of relational databases.